IPS-Eye-White

 Constantine and the Roman Pietas

-Pietas, from which we get our English word "piety", was variously translated as duty, religious behavior, loyalty, devotion, or filial piety.
-In fact, "the Romans sometimes attributed their misfortunes, individual or national, to lack of pietas".
-Therefore, many altars and temples, that had been wrecked during the civil war following Julius Caesar's assassination, were rebuilt during the Pax Romana (a long period of relative peace and minimal expansion by military force), in 44 B.C.
-[03]
+Roman emperors had a long history of constructing temples throughout the empire as a testament to Pietas.
+Many altars and temples that had been wrecked during the civil war following Julius Caesar's assassination were rebuilt during the Pax Romana (a long period of relative peace and minimal expansion by military force), in 44 B.C.

-Therefore it is not at all surprising that Constantine wanted to construct 'temples' to his new found faith - something he set about with gusto building elaborate and imposing structures through out his empire beginning in the newly constructed capital of Constantinople.
+Therefore it is not at all surprising that Constantine wanted to construct 'temples' to his new found faith - something he set about with gusto building elaborate and imposing structures through out his empire beginning in the newly-constructed capital of Constantinople.
 Some of the churches Constantine built were St. Peter's in Rome, the Church of the Nativity in Bethlehem, and the Church of the Holy Sepulcher in the Old City of Jerusalem etc. I believe there were nine in all.

 The Basilica